X-lab2017/open-leaderboard/README.md

 ### Submitting an issue

-If you have any questions or feature requests, please feel free to [submit an issue](https://github.com/X-lab2017/open-leaderboard/issues/new).
+If you have any questions or feature requests, please feel free to [submit an issue](https://github.com/X-lab2017/open-leaderboard/issues/new/choose).
 Before you submit an issue:

 - Please search for related issues.
 Make sure you are not going to open a duplicate issue.

 - Please specify what kind of issue it is and explain it in the title or content, e.g. `feature`, `bug`, `documentation`, `discussion`, `help wanted`...

+To make the issue details as standard as possible, we set up an Issue Template for issue reporters.
+Please be sure to follow the instructions to fill fields in template.

 ### Submitting a Pull Request